brandonDeen/javaDojo/README.md

   - run-time polymorphism

 ### Design Principles:
-- Do Not Repeat Yourself
+- Do Not Repeat Yourself (DRY)
 - SOLID:
-  - Single Responsibility
+  - Single Responsibility: a class should only have a single responsibility, only changes to one part of the softwares application should be able to affect the specification of the class
-  - Open / Closed
+  - Open / Closed: software entities should be... *OPEN for extension* and *CLOSED for modification*
-  - Liskov Substitution
+  - Liskov Substitution: objects of a superclass shall be replaceable with objects of its subclass without breaking the application
-  - Interface Segregation
+  - Interface Segregation: seperate interfaces so that no client should be forced to depend on methods it does not use
-  - Dependency Inversion
+  - Dependency Inversion: high level modules should not depend on low-level modules, both should depend on abstractions (interfaces). abstractions should not depend on details (concrete implementations), details should depend on abstractions.

 ## General Java Facts (aka Trivia Questions)
 - JDK vs JRE vs JVM